Why we all need time for nothing

 Becoming empty so we can live fully

-It’s no surprise to me why I’ve developed my forrest routine.
+It’s no surprise to me why I’ve developed my forest routine.
 I know that I often fall into the „busyness trap“.
 Do you know this feeling of a never-ending to-do list?
 I call it a trap cause the list and the work will never finish.
 There is no final cut on a Friday at 5pm.
 Even if we stop working, the list just expands in our mental world with new tasks and deadlines, leaving us tired and unable to rest.
 It took me some time, but I’ve decided, I’m not playing this game anymore.
 I don’t want a busy life.
 I want it to be meaningful and simple.

-My time in the forrest is a wonderful reminder that other ways are possible.
+My time in the woods is a wonderful reminder that other ways are possible.
 Life can be empty, slow and simple.
 This practice allows me to take a step back and become mindful where my attention goes.
 This way I can focus on the really important stuff.
 Inviting slowness into my life means being more with nature, with the seasons, with my senses, my body and my breath.
 Then I get trust that there is time for everything.

 Ready to encounter life

-When I came back home after walking through fields and forrest for a few hours, I felt refreshed.
+When I came back home after walking through fields and forest for a few hours, I felt refreshed.
 The dirty dishes were still standing in the very same spot, but they didn’t bother me anymore.
 It was so lovely to observe my family as they were preparing dinner.
 Suddenly I felt deep gratitude.
 My heart was open to meet them and to be together.
 I felt space.
 I was ready to encounter life.